ccutrer/rspec-openhab-scripting/README.md

    a message (at debug level).
  * You may want to avoid rules from firing while setting up the proper state for a test.
 In that case, use the `suspend_rules {}` helper.
+ * Item persistence is enabled by default using an in-memory story that only tracks changes to items.

 ## Configuration